 System Call Activity

-event_generator that performs a variety of suspect actions that are detected by the current Falco ruleset.
+syscall collection performs a variety of suspect actions that are detected by the default Falco ruleset.

 Running the Event Generator in K8s

 We’ve also provided K8s resource object files that make it easy to run the event generator in K8s Clusters: